Best strategies for organizing a hoarders bedroom

 Sell

 Grouping similar items together can significantly enhance the organization of the space.
-When similar items are grouped, it becomes easier to find what you need, putting reducing the time spent searching through clutter.
+When similar items are grouped, it becomes easier to find what you need, reducing the time spent searching through clutter.
 This approach not only helps in maintaining order but also makes the space more functional and pleasant to live in.

 Decluttering Strategies